kimeraapp/pythonjobs.ie/README.md

 # pythonjobs.ie
-Python jobs: find or post Python related jobs without registration.
+Python Jobs Ireland: find or post Python related jobs without registration.

+pythonjobs.ie is made for and by Python Ireland community members.
+It is a free of charge site useful for recruiters and developers, please feel free to contribute (read the instructions for development and our code of conduct) with code or opening any issue you can find.

 [![Build Status](https://travis-ci.org/kimeraapp/pythonjobs.ie.svg?branch=master)](https://travis-ci.org/kimeraapp/pythonjobs.ie)